rently-io/.github/profile/README.md

 More importantly, NextJS has server-side rendering.
 This is significant as sensitive things such as API keys and Json Web Token generation is not exposed to the client. [...]
 More on JWTs under <a href="#jwt-implementation">JWT implementation</a>.

 The backend services were developed with Spring Boot in Java.
-They follow industry best practices including expernalised configurations, environment specific variables.
+They follow industry best practices including expernalised configurations, environment specific variables, along with CORS and JWTs as well.
 All services are deployed on Heroku PaaS automatically.
 More on release management under <a href="#cicd">CI/CD</a>.

 > ⚠️ Please note that the services are currently deployed on a free Heroku instance and need a few seconds to warm up when first visiting the website!

-The services communicate through

 ### C2 model
 ![C2 model](https://i.imgur.com/CqQbDQA.png)